ibm-cloud-docs/AnalyticsEngine/working-with-hbase.md

 ## Accessing Phoenix through JDBC via the Knox Gateway

 You can also access Apache Phoenix securely via the Knox Gateway.
-The cluster user credentials and the phoenix_jdbc endpoint are required as well as the [Phoenix 4.9 client Java libraries](https://archive.apache.org/dist/phoenix/apache-phoenix-4.9.0-HBase-1.1/bin/apache-phoenix-4.9.0-HBase-1.1-bin.tar.gz){: external}, which must be added to the Java classpath.
+The cluster user credentials and the phoenix_jdbc endpoint are required as well as the Phoenix 4.9 client Java libraries which you can download from [here](https://archive.apache.org/dist/phoenix/apache-phoenix-4.9.0-HBase-1.1/bin/apache-phoenix-4.9.0-HBase-1.1-bin.tar.gz){: external}.
+The libs must be added to the Java classpath.

 The following code snippet for a JDBC client program shows you how to connect to Apache Phoenix through the Knox Gateway.
 The example uses the {{site.data.keyword.Bluemix_short}} hosting location `us-south`.
 Other locations include `eu-gb` (for the United Kingdom), `eu-de` (for Germany) or `jp-tok` (for Japan):